-Pippa Murphy is a composer, sound designer, arranger and musical director living in Scotland.
+Pippa Murphy is a composer, sound designer, arranger, producer and musical director living in Scotland.
 She works with orchestras, ensembles, bands, artists, dancers, writers and performers in the UK and abroad.

 Written by Mark O’Rowe

 Directed by Kate Nelson

 encroaching upon us in this insidious vicinity,

 this savage quarter,